jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 This doesn’t count if you’re putting your livelihood at risk by breaking the law or hurting people, but never let others make you feel bad for what you want, what you like, or how you want to spend your time on this planet.

-### 2\.
+## 2\.
 Seek out mentors

 If you're unsatisfied with any segment of your life, you're a fool if you don’t seek out mentors with success in the area you wish to improve.
 Learning from others who have already done what you're trying to do is the biggest lifehack I can think of.

 I’ve watched many men remain losers because they refuse to cut their ego and ask more accomplished men how to improve their health, increase their dating options, and fix their finances.
 Real men have no problem asking for advice from men who are better than them in a particular area.

-### 3\.
+## 3\.
 Get into the top 20% of a skill

 If you really like something but aren’t good at it, you still have a good chance of getting in the top 20% of all people doing it if you practice and get top-rate instruction.

 The top 20% isn't a bad place to be.
 In fact, it's quite successful compared to the average population.
 At that point, you can probably make a little money with your skill.

 It doesn’t matter how bad you initially are if you like doing it.
-You’ll be more likely to put in the hard workbneeded to at least become above average.
+You’ll be more likely to put in the hard work needed to at least become above average.

 Always have room in your life for a skill you really like doing but aren’t the best at.

-### 4\.
+## 4\.
 Make personal development a lifestyle

 Most people can improve their life.

 There are only a select few who can’t.

-All the people I’ve met that never do better and continually fail had the following attributes: lack of humility, no self-awareness, inability to suffer, and the inability to take responsibility.
+All the people I’ve met who never do better and continually fail had the following attributes: lack of humility, no self-awareness, inability to suffer, and the inability to take responsibility.

 If you only have one of these traits, or even two, there is hope.
-But if you think you’re always right (no humility), don’t know when you’re wrong to correct (no self-awareness), can’t do hard things for a long amount of time (inability to suffer) and always blame others (inability to take responsibility), you may as well be dead.
+But if you think you’re always right (no humility), don’t know when you’re wrong to correct (no self-awareness), can’t do hard things for a long amount of time (inability to suffer), and always blame others (inability to take responsibility), you may as well be dead.

-Learn the 8 mindset shifts to improve your life [here](/how-to-take-control-of-your-life/).
+***Learn the 8 mindset shifts to improve your life [here](/how-to-take-control-of-your-life/).***

-### 5\.
+## 5\.
 Build self-discipline

 I grew up poor and I learned something valuable from it.